What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 Choose contentment anyway.

-The Gift of TIME
+with the Gift of TIME

 And the more the Grinch thought of this Who Christmas Sing,